 Abby was able to reach the 100 mark goals in fewer games than any other American soccer player.
-With all her achievements as a footballer, it only fitted that she was inducted into the National Soccer Hall of Fame.
+All her achievements as a footballer only fitted that she was inducted into the National Soccer Hall of Fame.

 Abby Wambach Wife

 Abby Wambach is gay and has been married twice in her lifetime.

 She married Sarah Huffman in October 2013, but they divorced three years later in 2016.